+Materials

-Materials.
-The Math Set of manipulatives includes the specially crafted items needed to teach RightStartTM Mathematics.
-Occasionally, common objects such as scissors will be needed.
-These items are indicated by boldface type.
+The manipulatives needed for the lessons are specially chosen items needed to teach the lessons.
+Occasionally, common objects, such as scissors, will be needed and will be listed in bold type.

+Warm-up

-Warm-up.
-The warm-up time is the time for quick review, memory work, and sometimes an introduction to the day's topics.
-The dry erase board makes an ideal slate for quick responses.
+The warm-up provides review, memory work, or an introduction of the day's topics.
+It can be reduced, modified, or expanded to meet a child's needs.

+Activities

-Activities.
-The Activities for Teaching section is the heart of the lesson; it starts on the left page and continues to the right page.
+Activities are the heart of the lesson.
 These are the instructions for teaching the lesson.
-The expected answers from the child are given in square brackets.
+When guided to ask a question, the expected answer from the child is given in square brackets.